Second hour now underway on the Rush Limbaugh program.

 It's going to tell you you can't drive your car here.

-We're going to end up I mean, think of cap and trade.
+We're going to end up, I mean, think of cap and trade.

-They talk about cap and trade where we're going to have carbon taxes, you're going to have to pay a fee to the government, a carbon fee, or then a f a carbon fee to it to to exist to a Solar power plant.
+You're going to have to pay a fee to the government, a carbon fee, or then a carbon fee to exist to a solar power plant.

 Literally, that's what cap and trade is.

-If I want to run my coal-fired power plant, if I want to do this or that and produce energy, oh, I'm I'm polluting too much, therefore I've got to pay a fee to the government initially, and then I got to pay it to the alternative energy producers because they can't survive in the marketplace.
+If I want to run my coal-fired power plant, if I want to do this or that and produce energy, oh, I'm polluting too much, therefore I've got to pay a fee to the government initially, and then I've got to pay it to the alternative energy producers because they can't survive in the marketplace.

 Well, think of cap and trade when it comes to gasoline.